“Can you use DELETE with INNER JOIN in MySQL?”

-You can use the following syntax in MySQL to delete rows from a specific table after performing an inner join:
+You can use the following syntax in MySQL to delete rows from a specific table after performing an inner join.
+Note how athletes1 is listed twice: once after DELETE (identifying the target) and once after FROM (initiating the join operation):

 DELETE athletes1